 This Christmas table decoration made with a tree stump base, fake berries, pine needles, and dried orange peels gives off the perfect homey holiday vibe.
 The Christmas colors, adorable tiny home, and the little girl dressed in winter attire all harmonize to make a beautiful table piece that is sure to warm the hearts of your guests on cold, snowy nights.

 This tree stump dinner mat isn’t really a mat per se… but, it without a doubt makes a unique and Christmas-themed addition to your dinner table.
 Your dinner guests are sure to enjoy the Holly wreath, the scent of pine, and delicate sprinkles of gleaming fake snow as you talk and eat together.
 There’s no doubt your party will be a hit with this decoration!

 6. Simple Holiday Centerpiece

-This holiday centerpiece is simple, as to not take away from surrounding decorations, yet effective enough to bring a room together.
+This holiday tree trunk centerpiece is simple, as to not take away from surrounding decorations, yet effective enough to bring a room together.
 The uncomplex red candle, few pine needs, and minimal red ornaments bring a tad bit of color to the room as they sit upon the winter appearance of the wood stump.
-The shimmery wire wrapped into the shape of a Poinsettia is truly the cherry on top of this table piece.
+The shimmery wire wrapped into the shape of a Poinsettia is truly the cherry on top of this table decor piece.